 The primary way that problem credit buyers can get a house loan insured by the Federal government.
 FHA second chance loans are backed by the Federal Housing Administration.
 This simply means that if the homeowner does not pay the mortgage, the FHA will pay off the lender for most of the balance.
 As of today, FHA has insured more than 35 million loans over the years.

 This is of great importance because it encourages second chance loan lenders to issue home loans to many American families with past credit problems.
-Why does FHA do this?
+Why does FHA do offer last chance loans?
 To understand why it is important to look back to when FHA was established.

-FHA Requirements to Get Approved for a Second Chance Homebuying
+FHA Requirements to Get Approved for Second Chance Financing

 FHA liens are guaranteed against default for the lender.
 So, the lender can be more flexible in approving your loan.
 As loan as its investors are going to be reimbursed, they do not care if the homeowner defaults or not.
 With the FHA guarantee of the loan, lenders are able to have very generous lending standards.
 For example, you can get an FHA-home loan with these qualifications: